hilton/hilton.github.com/blog/_posts/2021-01-07-deconstructed-api-documentation.md

 5. The resulting documentation prioritises the writer and editor over the readers.
 -->

+*[API]: application programming interface - allows software to communicate with other software, via HTTP in this context *[HTTP]: Hypertext Transfer Protocol - the worldwide web’s standard for transferring data, commonly also used for APIs

 [Developers write bad API documentation](developers-bad-documentation) because they apply good coding habits to technical writing, where they don’t belong.
 In particular, software development encourages aggressive hierarchical decomposition - putting things in boxes.